Spring Weddings

 “Introduce yourself + funny story about your friend and why you love her + why the spouse is such a great match + larger sentimental thought + “Cheers!” + a hug for the couple = a truly killer wedding toast.

-I thought it was really good food for thought.
+I thought it was really concise, good food for thought.
 I would add with all of that to just be genuine and keep it short and sweet.
 Check out the full list of tips here. -M

 The first wedding of the season is always an exciting opportunity for me.
 After I’ve having had the time to ferment on my previous 2011 wedding season, I always look forward to how I can push my wedding photography to a new level for the next year.
 In the weeks leading up to my first wedding of the 2012 wedding season, I’ve felt like a thoroughbred race horse at the starting gates.
 It’s an anticipation and excitement that I’ve come to relish over the years.
 So after a long year waiting and planning with Michelle and Brian, I finally had the pleasure to document their wedding celebration at the beautiful Cornerstone Gardens in Sonoma, California a couple weekends ago.